HristoTaushanov/folding-boats-softuni/README.md

 <h2>💖Like my work?</h2>

-If you have any questions suggestions or issues with Visioplan please feel free to contact me at my email address: htaushanov@yahoo.com.
+If you have any questions suggestions or issues with FoldingBoats please feel free to contact me at my email address: htaushanov@yahoo.com.
 I'd be happy to hear from you! 😊